Valley Flyer

 Sample one way fare —

-- Discounted fares are available for Children (5 through 11), Seniors (65 years of age and over), Disabled persons, Medicare recipients, and Active duty members of the armed forces.
+2. Discounted fares on Metro-North are available for Children (5 through 11), Seniors (65 years of age and over), Disabled persons, Medicare recipients, and Active duty members of the armed forces.

 Metro-North tickets can be purchased on the MTA eTix app, from a Metro-North ticket vending machine, or from a Metro-North conductor.